cdonais/game-time/README.md

 ### Installation
 No installation required.
 Simply click on the URL provided and start playing!

+You can access the Game Time website here: https://gametime-g6.herokuapp.com/

 ### User Story
 AS an athlete with no athletic friends,
 I WANT an application to communicate with other bored athletes,